How long does alcohol stay in your system?

 - Passing out

-Some types of hospital Treatment for alcohol poisoning:
+Some types of hospital treatment for poisoning from alcohol:

 - Carefully monitored at all times